 To turn the resistance level up or down, use the following steps:

 - Select any workout from the main screen to expand the details.

 - Tap on the button for "Sound & Drag settings"

 - Use the "Drag" slider or buttons to adjust the resistance up or down to your desired value

 - Resistance is set at 104 by default which best simulates the experience of rowing on water for most people.
 We strongly recommend starting here at first and adjusting drag only after you are familiar with rowing.

 - Be aware that very small adjustments to resistance may be hard to detect.

 - You will notice the new resistance most acutely when you start taking full powerful strokes.
-You may not feel much difference with light pulls on the handle.

 As stated above: Form and technique make a lot of difference to both how much power you output and how intense of a workout you get while rowing at any drag level.
 If you are turning Hydrow's resistance setting up because you have not been feeling physically challenged enough in workouts, we would first suggest you check out the article How Do I Get a Better Workout While Rowing?